Joe8Bit/change-maker-api/README.md

 `/change?total={total}` - Which given an amount of currency (e.g. `$12.55`) will return an object comprised of the least possible number of coins to make up that denomination

+Documentation for this route is generated automatically and [exposed here](https://change-maker-api.herokuapp.com).

 **Note:** the denominations are currently a constant defined in `./server/api/make-change.js`